CumulusNetworks/docs/content/version/cumulus-linux-25esr/Configuring-and-Managing-Network-Interfaces/_index.md

     iface br1
         bridge-ports glob swp7-9.100  swp11.100 glob swp15-18.100

-## Using Templates</span>
+## Using Templates

-`ifupdown2` supports [Mako-style
+`ifupdown2` supports [Mako-style templates](http://www.makotemplates.org/).
+The Mako
-templates](http://www.makotemplates.org/).
-The Mako template engine is run over the `interfaces` file before parsing.
+template engine is run over the `interfaces` file before parsing.

-Use the template to declare cookie-cutter bridges in the `interfaces`
+Use the template to declare cookie-cutter bridges in the `interfaces` file:
-file:

     %for v in [11,12]:
     auto vlan${v}